nkh/ftl/config/ftl/man/ftl.md

                            changes directory to where the selection is.

-                           This is handy when selections are read from a file with option -t on the command line or via the 'load_selection'
+                           This is handy when selections are read from a file with option -t on the command line or via the 'load_sel'

         «yn»               Go to next selected entry.